 Students who have accepted a EAE Offer but do not withdraw by the deadline are deemed to have confirmed their acceptance and will not be eligible to participate in JAE.

-EAE is an admissions exercise that allows students to apply and receive conditional offers for admission to polytechnic based on their aptitudes and interests before taking their GCE O-Level examinations.
-It allows the polytechnics greater flexibility in selecting students on a broader measure of criteria other than academic grades, thus allowing a wider range of talents to be recognised.
+EAE for O-Level students is an admissions exercise that allows graduating O-Level students to apply for and receive conditional offers for admission to polytechnic based on their aptitudes and interests before taking their GCE O-Level examinations.
+It allows the polytechnics greater flexibility to select students based on broader measures of merit, beyond just academic grades.

 EAE will be available to the following: